sevyharris/MonteCoffee/documentation/tutorials/A_B2_reac.rst

         sites.append(Site(stype=sstype, covered=0, ind=indic))

 The neighbor list is calculated for the surface atom shell only (the atoms saved in the sites-list).
-Now not all atoms have the same number of direct neighbors, but according to their coordination number.
+All atoms for the nanoparticle do not have the same number of direct neighbors.

-In the following we keep all rates fixed to the surface ones, beside the rates for the A adsorption.
+In the following we keep all rates fixed to the (100) surface ones, beside the rates for the A adsorption.
 For the A adsorption we are going to employ different, site-dependent adsorption rates.
-Therefore, beside ensuring that the side is empty, also the stype has to be considered to determine the adsorption rate.
+Therefore, beside ensuring that the site is empty, also the :code:`stype` has to be considered to determine the adsorption rate.
 That is done in the following way in the :class:`AAdsEvent` :

 .. code-block:: python